-The preparation of the unaudited condensed interim consolidated financial statements in conformity with IFRS requires management to make judgements and estimates that affect the application of accounting policies and the reported amounts of assets, liabilities, income and expenses.
+The preparation of the audited consolidated financial statements in conformity with IFRS Accounting Standards requires management to make judgements and estimates that affect the application of accounting policies and the reported amounts of assets, liabilities, income and expenses.
 Actual results could differ from these estimates.

-Information about critical accounting judgements and estimates in applying accounting policies that have the most significant impact on the amounts recognized in the unaudited condensed interim consolidated financial statements are outlined below.
+Information about critical accounting judgements and estimates in applying accounting policies that have the most significant impact on the amounts recognized in the audited consolidated financial statements are outlined below.